 To extract bilingual collocations, we first run part of speech tagger on both sentences.
-For instance, for Example 4, we get the results of tagging in Example 4A and 4B.
+For instance, for Example 4, we get the results of tagging shown in Examples 4A and 4B.

 In the tagged English sentence, we identify phrases that follow a syntactic pattern from a set of training data of collocations.
 For instance, "jj nn" is one of the preferred syntactic structures.
-So, "civil service," "economic downturn," and "own iron,"...etc are matched.
+Thus, "civil service," "economic downturn," "own iron" etc are matched.
 See Table 1 for more details.
-For Example 4, the phrases in Example 4C and 4D are considered as potential candidates for collocations because they match at least two distinct collocations listed in LDOCE:
+For Example 4, the phrases shown in Examples 4C and 4D are considered to be potential candidates for collocations because they match at least two distinct collocations listed in LDOCE: